john-yuan/lessc-watch/README.md

   --global-vars        Set less global variables (separated by comma).
                        Example 1: --global-vars=prefix=my-ui
                        Example 2: --global-vars=color1=red,color2=blue

+  --config, -f         Specify the path of the config file.
+                       Please note that the path of the file or directory in the config file is relative to the path of the config file.

   --ext                The extra file extensions to watch (separated
                        by comma).
 The base extensions are .less, .css,